microbiology-marcus/microbiology-marcus.github.io/_site/README.md

 Hi.
-This is the code for my person website.
+This is the code for my personal website.

-You can visit it at [marcusj.ca](https://www.marcusj.ca/).
+You can visit it at [marcusjohnson.ca](https://www.marcusjohnson.ca/).